NAACP warns African-Americans against travel on American Air

 Oct.
 25, 2017

-DALLAS (AP) — The NAACP is warning African-Americans that if they fly on American Airlines, they may face discrimination or even safety issues.
+DALLAS (AP) — The NAACP is warning African-Americans that if they fly on American Airlines they could be subject to discrimination or even unsafe conditions.

 American's CEO said Wednesday that he was disappointed by the announcement and that American wants to discuss the matter with the civil rights group.

-American Airlines issued a statement saying that it serves customers of all backgrounds and itself has a diverse group of employees.
+American Airlines issued a statement saying that it has a diverse group of employees and serves customers of all backgrounds.

 In a memo to employees, CEO Doug Parker said American endorses the NAACP's mission statement against racial discrimination.